Samarinnayak/ibm-watsonx-orchestrate-adk/docs/0_getting_started.md

 orchestrate chat start --env-file path/to/.env
 ```

-13. If you hit an error and wish to see the stack trace, add the `--debug` flag to your command like this:
+13. If you hit an error and wish to see the stack trace, add the `--debug` flag to your command like below.
+Please note the `--debug` flag must follow `orchestrate`.
 ```
 orchestrate --debug agents import -f tests/cli/resources/yaml_samples/sample-agent.yml
 ```